turbowarrior/snooz-package-template/README.md

 - In Snooz, select **File->Settings**.
 - In the **Packages** tab, click on **Add from folder**.
 - Navigate to the folder of this repository and select **./modules/ExampleModulesPackage**.
-- Repeat the steps to also include the folder **./tools/ExampleToolsPackage**.
+- Repeat the steps to also include the folders **./tools/ExampleToolsPackage** and **./apps/ExampleAppsPackage**.

-As their name suggests, ExampleModulesPackage contains a list of modules and ExampleToolsPackage contains tools that use those modules.
+As their name suggests, ExampleModulesPackage contains a list of modules, ExampleToolsPackage contains tools that use those modules, and ExampleAppsPackage contains a list of apps.

 Once this is done, you should find a new tool under the **Examples** menu in Snooz called **Signal Generator**.